ghostoninternet/PhucPhuc-Vault/React Advanced - Meta Front-end Coursera/Week 2 - Advanced React.md

 Fetching data from a third-party API is considered **a side-effect** when working with React.
 Being a side-effect, you need to use the **useEffect hook** to deal with using the Fetch API calls in React.

+---
 # Advanced Hooks
 **useReducer hook**: A superpower useState.
 An useState hook gets an initial state. **useReducer** hook gets **initial state** and **reducer function**.
 This is benificial because the second argument of the reducer function is the **action object**.
 This object has **multiple type values** and based on each of these types values you can invoke the **dispatch function** to perform a specific operation.

+> A **custom hook** is simply a way to **extract a piece of functionality** that you can use again and again.
+Put differently, you can code a custom hook when you want to **avoid duplication** or when you do not want to build a piece of functionality from scratch across multiple React projects.
+By coding a custom hook, you can create a reliable and streamlined way to reuse a piece of functionality in your React apps.
+>
+> **How to name a custom hook ?**: A custom hook needs to have a name that begins with `use`.

+---